-Many of you will have now read my article on how I learned to program .
-In this follow-up article, I’m going to tell you how I went from being a newbie programmer to starting my own successful startup — a leap I would never have thought possible a few years ago!
+You might have come across my article about how I learned to program.
+In this follow-up article, I’m going to tell you how I went from being a newbie programmer to starting my own successful startup—a leap I would never have thought possible a few years ago!

 From Web Developer to Entrepreneur: How I Learned to Program and Founded My Own Startup

 In this post, you’ll see that with the right education, support and motivation, you too can learn to program and launch your own business just like I did.
 With actionable steps, advice, and resources, this post will be your one-stop-shop for everything you need to know to become your own boss and launch your own company, just like I did with CareerFoundry.

-- What steps to take after learning to program
+- Which steps to take after learning to program?